 This Dinosaur Word Search puzzle is a fun way to exercise your brain.
 Solve it online or print it out.
 The online version is replayable.
 The letters rescramble each time you open it!

-To solve this word search online, click the Small, Medium, or Large link under the picture at left.
+To solve this word search online, click the Small, Medium, or Large link under the picture of the game.
 This opens the puzzle in a pop-up window.